 The 3 day pay or quit California law is one such stipulation that many people don’t understand when they first come across it.
 Is eviction really handled in as quick as three days?
 Do you have to do anything more than post a notice to make it happen?

-While the 3 day notice to quit California rules are a bit faster than in other states, there are still some levels to how this rule works that you need to understand before you start believing your property will be vacated within three days.
+While the 3 day notice to quit California rules are a bit faster than in other states, there are still some levels to how this rule works that you need to understand before you start believing your real estate will be vacated within three days.

-- What Is 3 Day Pay or Quit?
+- What Is The California 3 Day Pay Or Quit?